-Since Candidate Filing was held in 2010, two significant changes have occurred, impacting the Candidate Filing process:
+Since 2010, two significant changes have occurred, impacting the Candidate Filing process:

 - 1. Proposition 14, the Top Two Candidates Open Primary Act, passed by the voters in June of 2010; and - 2.
-The redistricting of congressional, state legislative and supervisorial districts.
+The redistricting of congressional, state legislative, and supervisorial districts.